learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Now that we've created all the necessary helper functions, we can load in all of our documents and run each through the vectorization pipeline we've just created.

-In the cell below, complete the `main` function.
+In the cell below, complete the `main()` function.
 This function should take in a list of file names (provided for you in the `filenames` list we created at the start), and then:

-1. Read in each document
+- Read in each document
-1. Tokenize each document
+- Tokenize each document
-1. Convert each document to a Bag of Words (dictionary representation)
+- Convert each document to a bag of words (dictionary representation)
-1. Return a list of dictionaries vectorized using tf-idf, where each dictionary is a vectorized representation of a document.
+- Return a list of dictionaries vectorized using tf-idf, where each dictionary is a vectorized representation of a document

 ```python